danwalmsley/VEGCCToolChain/share/doc/gcc-arm-none-eabi/readme.txt

 Run the installer (gcc-arm-none-eabi-*-yyyymmdd-win32.exe) and follow the instructions.

-The toolchain in windows zip package is a backup to windows installer for those who cannot run installer.
-We need decompress the zip package in a proper place and then invoke it following instructions in next section.
+The toolchain in windows zip package is an alternate solution to windows installer for those who cannot run the installer.
+The zip package needs to be decompressed in a proper place and then invoked, following instructions in next section.

-To use gdb python build (arm-none-eabi-gdb-py), you need install 32 bit python2.7 no matter 32 or 64 bit Windows.
+To use gdb python build (arm-none-eabi-gdb-py), you need to install 32 bit python2.7 no matter 32 or 64 bit Windows.
 Please get the package from https://www.python.org/download/.